-Examples of maggot
+Examples of maggot in a Sentence

 The rotten meat was infested with maggots.

 the last maggot he got in his head resulted in a disastrous extramarital affair

 Origin and Etymology of maggot

 First Known Use: 14th centurySee Words from the same year

 Learn More about maggot

 Seen and Heard

 What made you want to look up maggot?
 Please tell us where you read or heard it (including the quote, if possible).